jquad-group/pipeline-trigger-operator/README.md

 - Automated creation of Tekton `PipelineRuns` in response to events from Flux and Pull Request Operator resources.
 - Works with `GitRepository`, `ImagePolicy`, and `PullRequest` resources.
 - Dynamically configurable `PipelineRun` input parameters using JSON path expressions.
+- **Managed Credentials** - Simplified credential management for Tekton pipelines with automatic Secret and ServiceAccount creation.
 - Monitoring support with Prometheus, Grafana, and a dedicated dashboard.

 ## Prerequisites